 In the past 20 years underfloor heating (UFH) has developed from luxury to a basic requirement of most new heating systems installed by self-builders.
 Low water temperatures meaning efficient-energy use (with savings of around 5 per cent against a radiator system), low-level ambient heat and, of course, no radiators to clutter up walls, are all part of the appeal.
 It’s easy to install at the floor pouring stage and all plumbers ‘get it’ (which can’t be said about many other ‘innovations’).

 For those working with an existing home, however, the landscape is different.
 Speak to most owners of older homes about underfloor heating and they’ll think of the type of mat or wire-based electric systems that are ultra-thin, relatively cheap to buy, but hardly serious considerations for a whole house.
 Warm water underfloor heating was previously installed in renovations, but only on those projects that involved serious work.

 That was the history.
-Today, in 2014, the reality is that underfloor heating manufacturers have quite rightly recognised that their potential sales market in terms of new build homes is limited.
+Today, the reality is that underfloor heating manufacturers have quite rightly recognised that their potential sales market in terms of new build homes is limited.
 So new solutions were required to open up new markets.